RACSignal Class Reference

 Returns whether the signal completed successfully before timing out.
 If NO,

-or will be set to any error that occurred.
+error will be set to any error that occurred.

 Declared In